ORNL/intersect-architecture/sos/logical/resilience/monitoring.rst

    reasonable degree of precision and recall.

    Performance
-      In the case when monitoring system is not a part of monitored system, the monitoring system doesn’t impact the task total execution time :math:`T_{E}`.
-The error/failure-free performance :math:`T_{f=0}` when
+      In the case when the monitoring system is not a part of the monitored system, the monitoring system doesn’t impact the task's' total execution time :math:`T_{E}`.
+The error/failure-free performance :math:`T_{f=0}` is :math:`T_{E}`.
-      the monitoring system is not a part of monitored system is :math:`T_{E}`.

-      When the monitoring system is a part of monitored system, then it can impact the task total execution time without any resilience strategy by :math:`\delta`, the ratio of available resources utilized by monitored system.
-The error/failure-free performance :math:`T_{f=0}` when the monitoring system is a part of monitored system is defined by:
+      When the monitoring system is a part of the monitored system, then it can impact the task's total execution time by :math:`\delta`, the ratio of available resources utilized by monitored system.
+The error/failure-free performance :math:`T_{f=0}` is defined by:

       .. math::